jieter/django-tables2/docs/pages/table-data.rst

 - Specialized columns are used where possible (e.g. `.DateColumn` for a `~.models.DateField`)

-When using this approach, the following options might be useful:
+When using this approach, the following options might be useful to customize what fields to show or hide:

 - `~.Table.Meta.sequence` -- reorder columns
 - `~.Table.Meta.fields` -- specify model fields to *include*